anuragkanojiya1/HopeChain-Daytona/README.md

-# HopeChain-Daytona
+# Sample Kotlin/Jetpack-Compose

-HopeChain-Daytona is a Jetpack Compose Android project designed for transparent and secure donation tracking.
+This sample-android-blockchain is a Jetpack Compose Android project designed for transparent and secure donation tracking.
 This repository serves as a sample for creating Daytona workspaces for Android projects, utilizing Jetpack Compose and integrating blockchain technologies.

 ---